microsoft/azure-spring-apps-training/01-create-an-azure-spring-cloud-instance/README.md

 Ensure your Azure CLI is logged into your Azure subscription.

->💡 If using Windows, you can run those commands in Git Bash, WSL 2.0, CloudShell or another shell.
+>💡 If using Windows, you can run those commands in Git Bash, WSL 2.0, CloudShell or  any other shell.

 ```bash
 az login # Sign into an azure account